Renovating your home

-So you’ve decided to renovate but undoubtedly have a lot of questions about how to fund it.
+So you’ve decided to renovate your home but undoubtedly have a lot of questions about how to fund it.
 You might be wondering how much you can spend, what you can afford to repay, whether the bank lends you enough to pay for your renovation and how you pay the builder.
-We’re here to give you all the answers and guide you through the process to get a successful outcome.

 We have helped clients finance renovations of all sizes, from large projects like lifting a Queenslander and adding new rooms underneath, through to small renovations like adding a back deck or upgrading the kitchen.

 The most common approach to finance your renovation is to get an increase or top up on your current home loan.
 Whichever approach we take, we will ensure you get the right loan and that it’s set up properly from the start.
-We will show you how to get your finances ready to apply for a loan and advise you how to manage your budget through the renovation.

 We have long term relationships with all major lenders and with our expertise in banking policy, you can feel confident that we have a good chance of getting your renovation loan approved.